 Just as there are other types of resin, epoxy resin has several sub-categories, each with unique characteristics and use cases.
 Some of these include casting resin, coating resin, clear epoxy resin, and UV-cured epoxy resin.
 To learn more, check out our guide on the types of epoxy resin.

-Epoxy resin, because of its lower viscosity, is more widely used by artists because it’s ‘thinner.’
+Casting resin, because of its lower viscosity, is more widely used by artists because it’s ‘thinner.’
 It combines well with resin and hardener to create a clear, hardening liquid plastic.
-It’s typically more adhesive than casting resin, making it more compatible with wood, metal, and fiberglass, forging a solid and durable bond.

-An excellent analogy between the two is printer paper vs. construction paper, where epoxy resin is like printer paper and casting resin is a thicker, heavy-duty construction paper.
+An excellent analogy between the two is printer paper vs. construction paper, where casting resin is like printer paper and epoxy resin is a thicker, heavy-duty construction paper.
 Yes, they’re paper-like and similar, but they have slightly different characteristics based on your needs.
 Similarly, casting resin is more like water, whereas epoxy resin is more like honey or maple syrup.

 Those are the basics; let’s get into the specifics:

-• Heat resistance – Epoxy resin is far more heat-resistant, making it the optimal choice for surfaces exposed to high temperatures, such as kitchen countertops and bar tops.
+Heat resistance – Epoxy resin is more heat-resistant, making it the optimal choice for surfaces exposed to higher temperatures, such as kitchen countertops and bar tops.
+However epoxy (and most other resins) should not be used for heat above 130 degrees.

 Epoxy resin is the go-to for clarity in resin projects, especially for thin pours.
 At Carved, we use it to make our wooden phone cases, pocket knives, wallets, and monoliths—it’s our favorite!